How Euro NCAP Frontal Crash Tests Got More Realistic

 Note: I don’t think introducing a mobile barrier for frontal crash testing in the U.S. would be a good idea — not right now.
 It would probably be much heavier than the European one, which would result in poor safety ratings of cars (as opposed to heavier vehicles like SUVs and pickup trucks).
 And I don’t want cars to become an extinct species in the U.S.

-And the complete list of additions and changes Euro NCAP made to their array of crash tests during the last 10 years is much longer than that.
-There is an increased focus on the safety of passengers in the rear seats – something that was mostly overlooked a decade ago.
+And the complete list of additions and changes that Euro NCAP made to their array of crash tests during the last 10 years is much longer than that.
+There is an increased focus on the safety of passengers in the rear seats — something that was mostly overlooked a decade ago.

 To me, it looks like the ongoing shift toward EVs is going to help city cars in these tests.
 Because all that battery mass weighing electric vehicles down (that includes EVs that are city cars) now becomes an advantage.